 1.2 Any person may stand for election and be elected as a Councillor if he/she is on the electoral register or if he/she has lived, worked or occupied property in the borough for 12 months prior to the election.
-There are certain provisions preventing a person from becoming or continuing as a Councillor as set out in Sections 80 and 81A of the Local Government Act 1972 (as amended).
-Those provisions include if the person is an employee of the Council, is subject to a bankruptcy restrictions order, has received a custodial sentence (suspended or not) of three months or more within the past five years, has been disqualified from being a Councillor under Part III of the Representation of the People Act 1983 or is subject to any relevant notification requirements or order in relation to sexual offences).
+There are legal Rules preventing a person from becoming or continuing as a Councillor (for instance if they are an employee of the Council or have been adjudged bankrupt, have been sentenced to a custodial sentence or have been disqualified from being a Councillor under the Local Government Act 2000).